-Here are five pentesting certifications that will help you stand out in your field.
+Here are six pentesting certifications that will help you stand out in your field.

 The International Council of E-Commerce Consultants (EC-Council) certifies individuals in various e-business and information security skills.
 The CEH certification establishes and governs the minimum standards for professional ethical hackers.
 It also reinforces the fact ethical hacking is a unique and self-regulating profession.